chall37/pve-webauthn-login/DESIGN.md

 Architecture: all
 Depends: ${misc:Depends}, proxmox-ve (>= 8.0)
-Description: WebAuthn passwordless login for Proxmox VE Enables TouchID and other WebAuthn authenticators as a standalone login method for Proxmox VE, bypassing password entry.
+Description: WebAuthn passwordless login for Proxmox VE Enables passkeys and other WebAuthn authenticators as a standalone login method for Proxmox VE, bypassing password entry.
 ```